gcovwith GCC Optimization

 facilities to restrict profile collection to the program region of

-__gcov_reset(void) will clear all profile counters
+__gcov_reset(void) will clear all run-time profile

-to zero, and calling
+counters to zero, and calling

-__gcov_dump(void) will cause the profile information
+__gcov_dump(void) will cause the profile

-collected at that point to be dumped to .gcda output files.
+information collected at that point to be dumped to .gcda output files.

 Instrumented applications use a static destructor with priority 99